Free Software Foundation: GNU Press

 The FSF's publishing department, responsible for "publishing affordable books on computer science using freely distributable licenses."

 The Free Software Directory

-This is a listing of software packages that have been verified as free software.
+This is a list of software packages that have been verified as free software.
 Each package entry contains up to 47 pieces of information such as the project's homepage, developers, programming language, etc. The goals are to provide a search engine for free software, and to provide a cross-reference for users to check if a package has been verified as being free software.
-FSF has received a small amount of funding from UNESCO for this project.
+The FSF has received a small amount of funding from UNESCO for this project.

 Maintaining the Free Software Definition

 FSF maintains many of the documents that define the free software movement.

 Project hosting

 FSF hosts software development projects on its Savannah website.

 h-node

 An abbreviation for "Hardware-Node", the h-node website lists hardware and device drivers that have been verified as compatible with free software.
 It is user-edited and volunteer supported with hardware entries tested by users before publication.